delmic/odemis/doc/develop/base-api.rst

 This is the generic type for representing a component.
 This is an abstract class, from which actual components classes inherit.
 It bears a parent and children in order to be able to construct a tree.
-No specific meaning it given to the tree structure, but it is expected that children are instantiated *before* their parent.
+No specific meaning is given to the tree structure, but it is expected that children are instantiated *before* their parent.

 .. py:class:: model.Component(name[, parent=None][, children=None])